quarkiverse/quarkus-scala3/README.md

 If the `Future[T]` or `Promise[T]` fails, the normal exception handling is invoked.

-Make sure to have the following dependencies in your `pom.xml` to make it work:
+Make sure to have the following dependency in your `pom.xml` to make it work:

 ```xml
     <dependency>